 If you need to rent a bike, or fix up your old one, swing by local outfitters East Burke Sports, Village Sport Shop in Lyndonville, The Village Bike Shop in Derby, or Littleton Bike & Fitness in Littleton, N.H.

-Home to Q Burke Resort, the 3,267-foot Burke Mountain dominates the skyline.
+Home to Burke Resort, the 3,267-foot Burke Mountain dominates the skyline.
 The resort’s slopes are packed with downhill bikers, but you can reach the summit by way of the Red Trail, linking to the West Peak Trail for a six-mile (round trip) hike with 2,100 feet elevation gain.
 The summit’s east-facing vista rewards hikers with views of New Hampshire’s Pilot-Piney Range, Franconia-Kinsman Range and the Presidential range.
 To the north, the pointed summit of Jay Peak is visible and the Adirondacks in New York can be seen to the west.
-Exploring the base area of Q Burke, you’ll also be able to see progress on a new 116-room hotel due to open in December.
+Exploring the base area of Burke, you’ll also be able to see the new 116-room Burke Mountain Hotel and Conference Center, which opened in September 2016.

 Explore Lake Willoughby